nixworks/public/news/2005/09/27/index.md

 ##### State
 ### [ Australian State and Territory leaders agree to implement the Commonwealth Government's tough new anti-terrorism laws with a sunset clause.
 The new laws allow police to detain terrorism "suspects" without charge for up to two weeks, and electronically tag them for up to a year.
 The measures have been attacked by civil libertarians and Muslim groups. ](/news/2005/09/27/australian-state-and-territory-leaders-agree-to-implement-the-commonwealth-government-s-tough-new-anti-terrorism-laws-with-a-sunset-clause.md)
-_Context: Government of Australia, police, sunset clause, State, anti-terrorism_
+_Context: State, police, anti-terrorism, Government of Australia, sunset clause_

 ##### Michalle Jean
 ### [ Michalle Jean is sworn in as the 27th Governor General of Canada, replacing Adrienne Clarkson. ](/news/2005/09/27/michaelle-jean-is-sworn-in-as-the-27th-governor-general-of-canada-replacing-adrienne-clarkson.md)
-_Context: Michalle Jean, Adrienne Clarkson, Governor General of Canada_
+_Context: Adrienne Clarkson, Michalle Jean, Governor General of Canada_

 ##### Government of Australia
 ### [ The Australian Government dismissed a suggestion from former Australian Prime Minister Bob Hawke that the Australian economy would benefit significantly from storing the world's nuclear waste in the country's desert interior. ](/news/2005/09/27/the-australian-government-dismissed-a-suggestion-from-former-australian-prime-minister-bob-hawke-that-the-australian-economy-would-benefit.md)
-_Context: Australian Prime Minister, Government of Australia, desert, Bob Hawke, nuclear waste_
+_Context: desert, Government of Australia, Australian Prime Minister, nuclear waste, Bob Hawke_

 ##### Abu Azzam
 ### [ Abu Azzam, claimed by the US to be an aide to Abu Musab al-Zarqawi, was shot dead by US soldiers. ](/news/2005/09/27/abu-azzam-claimed-by-the-us-to-be-an-aide-to-abu-musab-al-zarqawi-was-shot-dead-by-us-soldiers.md)
-_Context: US soldiers, Abu Azzam, Abu Musab al-Zarqawi_
+_Context: Abu Azzam, Abu Musab al-Zarqawi, US soldiers_

 ## [Previous Day...](/news/2005/09/26/index.md)